FatimaJHussain/PyBer_Analysis./README.md

 ## Total Number of Rides

 Urban cities have maximum number of rides: 1625 and Rural cities has minimum number of rides: 125.
 While Suburban cities find thier place in the middle with total rides:625
-## Total Number of Drivers
+## Total Number of Drivers and Average Fare per Driver

+Rural cities have least number of drivers:78, having average fare being $55.49, which is quiet good.
+On the contrary, we see large number of drivers in Urban cities:2405, obtaing average fare of $16.57, which is not that good.
+While

+## Total Fare and Average Fare per Ride

 ## Ride Sharing Trends per  1st Quarter
 In the Figure-2, ride sharing trends are displayed over 1st quarter of a year, i.e January,Feburary, March and April.
-W e can see that urban cities sre  leading this trends with visible jump.
+We can see that urban cities sre  leading this trends with visible jump.

 Figure-2: Ride Sharing Data per City ![Ride_Sharing_Data](https://github.com/FatimaJHussain/PyBer_Analysis./blob/main/Analysis/PyBer_fare_summary.png),